 Larger companies have larger project budgets.
 Thus, such companies may offer higher compensations to their developers.

 Programming-related jobs require having at least a Bachelor in Computer Science from a university or a college.
+This means you need to spend a lot of time studying literature, blogs, channels, and reviews that will help you to graduate.

 Area of programming.